MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/govern-on-premises-groups.md

  5. Launch Active Directory Users and Computers, and wait for the resulting new AD group to be created in the AD domain.
 When it's present, record the distinguished name, domain, account name and SID of the new AD group.

  #### Configure application to use new group
  1. If the application uses AD via LDAP, configure the application with the distinguished name of the new AD group.
-If the application users AD via Kerberos, configure the application with the SID, or the domain and account name, of the new AD group.
+If the application uses AD via Kerberos, configure the application with the SID, or the domain and account name, of the new AD group.
  2. Create an [access package](../../../id-governance/entitlement-management-access-package-create.md).
 Add the application from #1, the security group from #3, as resources in the Access Package.
 Configure a direct assignment policy in the access package.
  3. In [Entitlement Management](../../../id-governance/entitlement-management-overview.md), assign the synced users who need access to the AD based app to the access package.
- 4. Wait for the new AD group to be updated with thew new members.
+ 4. Wait for the new AD group to be updated with the new members.
 Using Active Directory Users and Computers, confirm that the correct users are present as members of the group.
  5. In your AD domain monitoring, allow only the [gMSA account](how-to-prerequisites.md#group-managed-service-accounts) that runs the provisioning agent, [authorization to change the membership](/windows/security/threat-protection/auditing/audit-security-group-management) in the new AD group.

 You'll then be able to govern access to the AD application through this new access package.